Is price parity right for your business? That depends on a number of factors that we will discuss in depth below.

-First things first, what is price parity?
 Pricing parity is the practice of keeping your prices consistent across different distribution channels and/or in different marketplaces.
-For instance, maintaining the same price whether a customer orders a product online, or buys it in-store.
+For instance, maintaining the same price whether a customer orders a product online or buys it in-store.
 Or, maintaining the same price on the Amazon marketplace and on eBay.

 What to Consider with Price Parity

-For brands looking to support their wholesale brick and mortar partners, their own website is an important tool.
-By keeping the price on their own website set at MSRP, brands can potentially help drive sales at their brick and mortar retailers.
+For brands looking to support their wholesale brick-and-mortar partners, their own website is an important tool.
+By keeping the price on their own website set at MSRP, brands can potentially help their brick-and-mortar retailers sell.